 The defense is also able to call their own expert witnesses in each of these areas to attack the Florida prosecutor’s case.
 Often the defense expert witness is much more qualified than the expert witness presented by the State of Florida.

-When the client’s resources allow, our criminal defense and DUI lawyers understand the importance of using the most highly qualified expert witness available for your case in Florida.
+When the client’s resources allow, our criminal defense and DUI lawyers understand the importance of using the most highly qualified expert witness for your Florida case.
 Many of our clients are surprised to learn that the expert witness fees are quite reasonable.

-When the expert witness is utilized at a motion hearing or trial, the expert witness can often give the defense a huge advantage by helping the jurors or the court understand the issues in the case that are most favorable to the defense.
+When the expert witness is utilized at a motion hearing or trial, the expert witness can often give the defense a huge advantage by helping the jurors or the court understand the issues that are most favorable to the defense.

 Josh Wright – a former Crime Laboratory Analyst at FDLE who analyzed firearms for functionality and safety, muzzle-to-target distance determination, serial number restoration, and compared test fires to questioned bullets and cartridge cases recovered from crime scenes.
 Find his website at https://wrightforensicconsulting.com/.